 Brake rotors/discs are large steel discs that the system pushes the brake pads against, clamping the rotor, causing the vehicle to slow down.

-They have a legal minimum thickness prescribed by law and from time to time require replacement.
+They have a legal minimum thickness prescribed by law and, from time to time, require replacement.

-When a mechanic decides the brake pads require replacement, they will measure the thickness of the rotor to decide if it can be machined back to a flat surface or if it requires replacement.
+When a mechanic decides the brake pads require replacement, they will measure the thickness of the rotor to decide if it can be machined back to a flat surface or if it needs replacement.

 The reason for machining or replacing rotors when brake pads are replaced is to ensure maximum contact of the brake pad with a good clean surface on the rotor, this provides you with the optimum safety performance of your system.

-Just like brake pads, brake rotors wear out and must be examined to ensure they are within correct specifications or replaced.
+Just like brake pads, brake rotors wear out and must be examined to ensure they are within the correct specifications or replaced.

 Brake Shoes

-Brake shoes are a part of the drum brake system and like brake pads in a disc brake system they have friction material bonded to them, they apply pressure to the brake drum, causing the vehicle to slow down or stop.
+Brake shoes are a part of the drum brake system, and like brake pads in a disc brake system, they have friction material bonded to them; they apply pressure to the brake drum, causing the vehicle to slow down or stop.

 Do I have a problem?